irfanshaik11/blog/Avoiding Catastrophic Failure.md

       - I'd say its catastrophic.

 Thus the conclusion seems, outside of explicitly committing fraud for several billion, there aren't that many consequences for failure.
+On the contrary, according to Altman, there's less competition for highly ambitious companies as few people dare to aim big.

 I think the only thing to really fear is fear itself.